Practising at: The Melbourne Clinic (Inpatients/Outpatients), Epworth Hospital, Cabrini Hospital, RMH Private Medical Centre (Consults)

 Clinical referrals generally will need to be made by a medical practitioner to attract a medicare rebate.
 Referrals are accepted from general practitioners and other medical specialists and can be sent to the below address, fax number or email address.
 Second opinions for possible oragnic psychiatric disorders, neurodegenerative or neurometabolic disorders, dementia, or complex cases from other mental health practitioners are welcomed.

-Associate Professor Mark Walterfang
+Professor Mark Walterfang

 140 Church St